 Because we offer an à la carte pricing structure, your costs will be determined by what add-ons (if any) you choose.

-The lowest possible cost for your new website is $240/year.
+The lowest possible cost for your new website is $360/year, with an additional $400 one-time setup fee.
 Under this option, you would choose one of our “off the rack” offered themes, and put all the content on your own site.
 If cash flow is an issue for your church, we offer a monthly payment plan with an automatic charge to a credit card (for many churches, this is someone’s personal card, and they are reimbursed by the church).

 - $500 for a logo design